troy-west/apache-kafka-vendor-tools/README.md

 docker-compose up
 ```

+## Creating and populating topics with the CLI tools

 2. In a new terminal, start the Kafka CLI tools, as follows.
 You will be dropped into a bash shell
 from where you can interact with the Kafka brokers: